AMERI-CAN STABYHOUN ASSOCIATION CODE OF ETHICS Version 5.0 – 1 May 2020

 - Photographs showing conformation details – stand position from side, front and back

 - Video showing the movement of the Staby from the side, front and rear at dog’s eye level

 The BAC will review this application and give an opinion on the Staby, however, no official rating will be granted.
 Only a certified judge’s evaluation will count as a VG or Excellent approval.
 This evaluation should be completed at the owner’s earliest opportunity.

 Both breeding partners need to be of excellent health mentally and temperamentally.

-a.
-A questionnaire can be found on the website: https://www.stabyhouns.org/StabyhounTemperamentQuestionnaire.php .
+- A questionnaire found on the website https://www.stabyhouns.org/StabyhounTemperamentQuestionnaire.php .
 This must be completed for each dog to help the BAC to assess any temperament issues that may influence the mental health of our breed.

 Each partner must be examined for the appearance of hip dysplasia.
 Pairings will be approved using the following criteria:

 - Dogs with the OFA grade of Excellent (A+), Good (A-), or Fair (B+), or equivalent ratings as judged by a reputable Veterinarian controlled registry, may be used for breeding in each arbitrary parent combination.